shreyas-satish/shreyas-satish.github.com/_posts/2012-05-01-introducing-worldview.md

   </div>
 </div>

-I wrote <a href = "https://github.com/shreyas-satish/worldview" target="_blank">WorldView</a> to solve a couple of simple and recurring problems while using <a href = "http://openlayers.org" target="_blank">OpenLayers</a>, .
+I wrote <a href = "https://github.com/shreyas-satish/worldview" target="_blank">WorldView</a> to solve a couple of simple, recurring problems while using <a href = "http://openlayers.org" target="_blank">OpenLayers</a>.
 Nothing more.
 While OpenLayers is a powerful mapping library, it can be cumbersome at times.
 Christopher Schmidt-one of the lead developers of OpenLayers-had this to say :

 > The OpenLayers API is difficult to get started with for many simple problems.
 It can be hard to use, confusing to start, and difficult to understand for solving simple problems.